bkrabach/recipe-executor/ai_context/generated/recipe_executor_recipe_files.md

 ## Important Notes

-1. All step implementations must inherit from BaseStep
+- All step implementations must inherit from BaseStep
-2. The execute method must be implemented by all subclasses
+- The execute method must be implemented by all subclasses
-3. Steps should validate their configuration using Pydantic models
+- Steps should validate their configuration using Pydantic models
-4. Steps receive and modify a shared Context object
+- Steps receive and modify a shared Context object
-5. Steps should use the logger for appropriate messages
+- Steps should use the logger for appropriate messages

 === File: recipes/recipe_executor/components/steps/base/base_edit.json ===
 {
   "steps": [
     {
-      "type": "read_file",
+      "type": "read_files",
       "path": "{% if existing_code_root %}{{existing_code_root}}/{% endif %}recipe_executor/steps/base.py",
       "artifact": "existing_code"
     },